RALEIGH SUPER LENTON no. 27

 |The Raleigh Super Lenton as portrayed for its introduction in the November 1951 National Cycle Show.|

 To better cater to the "aspirational" rider, especially those already owning a Lenton Sports, Raleigh retooled and revamped the Clubman into the Super Lenton for the 1952 model year.
-Except for being made of straight-gauge Reynolds 531 instead of butted, the essential frame of the Clubman with its 73°/71° angles, pencil seat stays and clearance for 27" hp wheels was carried over but with new cut-away pattern lugs.
+The essential straight-gauge Reynolds 531 frame of the Clubman with its 73°/71° angles, pencil seat stays and clearance for 27" hp wheels was carried over but with new cut-away pattern lugs.
 Chainstay length was 17¼", the wheelbase was 41¼" and the fork rake was 2½".
 Unlike the Clubman, the Super Lenton offered a choice of 22" and 23" (with a 23" top tube) frame sizes.
 British cyclist inseams were indeed growing, considering that initial post-war Raleigh club machines were offered in only a 21" frame size.

 The components were comparable to the Clubmans although a new 2½" expander bolt (instead of the old head-clip design) chromed stem was mated to alloy 15/16th" Maes bend 'bars.
 GB alloy short reach Sports brakes and hooded alloy levers were fitted.
 The seatpost, too, was alloy and the saddle was a Brooks B15.
 The standard Lenton Sports crankset was fitted and there was no Heron's Head chainring for the Raleigh, all models having the plain version.